-The Environmental Sustainability Board is leading on delivery of environmental sustainability aspects of the One City Plan, working closely with the five other boards covering the themes of economy, homes, health and wellbeing, learning and skills, transport and connectivity.
+The Environment Board is leading on delivery of environmental sustainability aspects of the One City Plan, working closely with the five other boards covering the themes of economy, homes, health and wellbeing, learning and skills, transport and connectivity.

-For a more detailed explanation of the new ways of working to tackle environmental sustainability in Bristol, see this blog by Ann Cousins, co-chair of the Environmental Sustainability Board.
+For a more detailed explanation of the new ways of working to tackle environmental sustainability in Bristol, see this blog by Ann Cousins, co-chair of the Environment Board.

 A new Bristol Advisory Committee on Climate Change has also been established.
 This Committee will provide independent technical advice on achieving a carbon neutral city to all One City boards.
 More information on the Committee can be found here.

 Terms of Reference: The Board’s terms of reference are here.

 Enquiries: Any enquiries from interested businesses, organisations or individuals can contact the Board via the dedicated City Office email address firstname.lastname@example.org.
 Note that these will routinely be shared with Bristol Green Capital Partnership as secretariat.